port22exposed/intensity/README.md

 # Intensity

-Intensity is a post-quantum end to end encrypted chat server, and client for quick fire temporary chat rooms.
+Intensity is a post-quantum end-to-end-encrypted chat server, and client for quick fire temporary chat rooms.

 ## Source Conditions